kevinvlowell/MentalHealthInTechDataAnalysis/content/about.md

 Karen is a Ph.D. student in Psychology.

+## Ngan Tran

+Ngan is an undergraduate student in Psychology.

 ## Dan Sussman

 Dan is a professor in the Math/Stat department and is the instructor for the course.